Quantum Algorithm for Lexicographically Minimal String Rotation: The Quantum Algorithm for LMSR

 \begin{proof} See Appendix \ref{appendix-ex-scr}. \end{proof}

 Indeed, the above exclusion rule can be viewed as the Ricochet Property of LMSR.
+Here, the Ricochet Property means that if two candidates are in the same block, then at most one of them can survive.
+This kind of Ricochet property was found to be useful in string matching, e.g., \cite{Vis90}.
 If there are two candidates in the same block, since each block is of length $L = \floor{B/4} < B$, then the two candidates must overlap each other.
 By this rule, the smaller candidate remains.
 Consequently, the correctness of Algorithm \ref{algo-main} is guaranteed because $h_i$ defined by Eq. (\ref{eq-scr-candidate}) always chooses the smallest candidate in each block.

 After the above discussions, we obtain:

 \begin{theorem} Algorithm \ref{algo-main} is an $O\left(n^{3/4} \right)$ bounded-error quantum query algorithm for LMSR. \end{theorem}